tlindsay/rulesoforder/README.md

 I will never begins a sentence with "People like you always say..."
 It's fine, acceptable, and good to ask *questions* about mindset.
 "You say you're a Republican?
 The republicans I know want lower taxes.
 Do you want lower taxes?"

 I will never use an indvidual person as a proxy for some group.
-I may not assume a self-proclaimed republican is anti gay marriage unless he has said he's anti gay marraige.
+I may not assume a self-proclaimed republican is anti-gay-marriage unless he has said he's anti-gay-marraige.
 (Of course, I can ask him if he is!)
 There's no such thing for me as "You people" or "people like you."

 Each time I'm tempted to say, "You think...," "You've claimed...," or "You clearly believe...," I will pause, take a deep breath, and ask myself, "Did he actually make that claim or implication?
 When?"
-When in doubt, I'm best of asking a question: "Do you believe...?"
+When in doubt, I'm best off asking a question: "Do you believe...?"

 ##7.
 I must never use sarcasm as a weapon.